varvet/serenade.js/README.md

     li body
 ```

-Assuming `comments` is a list of objects which have a property called `body`
-this should output one li element for each comment.
+This should output one li element for each comment.

 If `comments` is an instance of `Monkey.Collection`, Monkey.js will dynamically
 update this collection as comments are added, removed or changed: